 #5 - "Excessive use of Cones in Tokyo " - Makes complete sense.
 Glad to see people are educating themselves on this topic.

 #6 - "ShootTokyo "silly" camera workshop" - I have no clue what this one is.
-I don't run workshops and the only silly thing I wrote about was this.
+I don't run workshops.

 Anyways, it always gives me a smile to read my Google Analytics.